 - If possible, homework should be written on the board by the subject teacher.
 This should be done during the class and not at the end of the class period.
 (SSE strand Three). - Homework, both written and non-written, including review of material covered in every class, should be recorded by students in the Homework Journal.
-Homework can take a number of forms but must always be recorded in the journal. - Homework can differentiated depending on the ability and the learning style of the student. - Tutors could assist by ensuring that the students have their journals prepared by writing in the subjects they have in the day.
-(SSE strand Three). - Students should present homework on time. - Homework should be presented in a designated copy or folder or as directed by the subject teacher. - Students should title and date their homework. - Students should strive to present their homework to the highest standard possible. - Teacher or student checker to check that student is recorded.
+Homework can take a number of forms but must always be recorded in the journal. - Homework can be differentiated depending on the ability and the learning style of the student. - Tutors could assist by ensuring that the students have their journals prepared by writing in the subjects they have in the day.
+(SSE strand Three). - Students should present homework on time. - Homework should be presented in a designated copy or folder or as directed by the subject teacher. - Students should title and date their homework. - Students should strive to present their homework to the highest standard possible. - Teacher or student "Checker" to monitor the recording of work in school journal.
 (SSE strand Three).